Universal Proof Theory: Semi-analytic Rules and Craig Interpolation: Preliminaries

-By a sequent calculus $G$, we mean a set of rules.
-A sequent $S$ is derivable in $G$, denoted by $G \vdash S$, if there exists a tree with sequents as labels of the nodes such that the label of the root is $S$ and in each node the set of the labels of the children of the node together with the label of the node itself, constitute an instance of a rule in the system.
-This tree is called the proof of $S$ in $G$ which is sometimes called a tree-like proof to emphasize its tree-like form. \\
+An \emph{instance} of a rule of the form $(2)$ is defined as $\sigma(\calS_1), \dots, \sigma(\calS_n)/ \sigma(\calS)$, where $\sigma$ is a substitution function on $\mathcal{L}$.
+For a single-conclusion rule, the instance is called single-conclusion if in addition, each $\sigma(\calS_1), \dots, \sigma(\calS_n),$ $\sigma(\calS)$ is single-conclusion.
+By a \emph{multi-conclusion sequent calculus} (\emph{calculus}, for short) $G$ over $\mathcal{L}$, we mean a set of rules over $\mathcal{L}$.
+We denote the language of the calculus $G$ by $\mathcal{L}_G$.
+A calculus is \emph{single-conclusion} if all of its rules are single-conclusion.
+The \emph{single-conclusion version} of a calculus $G$ is defined as the set of all single-conclusion versions of the rules of $G$, if they exist, i.e., not including the rules which do not have a single-conclusion version.
+A (single-conclusion) sequent $S$ is \emph{provable} from a set $\mathcal{C}$ of (single-conclusion) sequents in a (single-conclusion) calculus $G$, denoted by $\mathcal{C} \vdash_G S$, if there is a finite tree with (single-conclusion) sequents as the labels of its nodes such that the label of the root is $S$, labels of the leaves are (single-conclusion) instances of the axioms of $G$ or the elements of $\mathcal{C}$, and in each node the set of the labels of the children of the node together with the label of the node itself, constitute a (single-conclusion) instance of a rule in $G$.
+This finite tree is called the \emph{proof} of $S$ from $\mathcal{C}$ in $G$.
+We denote $\varnothing \vdash_G S$ by $G \vdash S$ and we say $S$ is provable in $G$.
+Formulas $\phi$ and $\psi$ are \emph{provably equivalent} in a calculus, when $\phi \Leftrightarrow \psi$ is provable in it.
+We denote specific calculi, such as $\mathbf{FL_e}$, by bold-faced letters and specific logics, such as $\mathsf{FL_e}$, by sans-serif letters.